thapapradeep884/week-5/README.md

 ## 2.1 Add an entry point

-The entry point must be added to setup.py (found in the ros2 ws/src/py srvcli directory) in order for the ros2 run command to be able to execute your node.
+For the ros2 run command to be able to run your node, the entry point must be added to setup.py (located in the ros2 ws/src/py srvcli directory).

-The following line to be added in between the "console scripts" brackets:
+In between the "console scripts" brackets, the following line should be added:

 ```
 'service = py_srvcli.service_member_function:main',